nitin-nallagatla/dbOperations/README.md

 # dbOperations
 The code perfoms CRUD operations on SQL tables.
-It is compatible with CSV files, and can compare the files and display the changes you did to them.
+It is compatible with CSV files, and can compare the files and it can display any changes done to them.